dideoluwaseun/airtime-payment/README.md

 **Method:** `POST`
 **Authorization:** Bearer Token (JWT)

 Allows authenticated users to purchase airtime.
 Requires providing the `phoneNumber`, `amount` and `network provider` in the request body.
+Available network providers are MTN, GLO, AIRTEL and 9Mobile.
 The request must be authenticated with a valid JWT token.

 # JWT Authentication